andrejvujic/todo-app-80386-assembly/README.md

 # Todo App Assembly

 Todo app written entirely in Intel 80386 Assembly using AT&T syntax.
-It probably works only on Linux because of the system calls
+Please note that it probably works only on Linux because of the system calls.

 # How to run?